anycable/graphql-anycable/README.md

     production:
       subscription_expiration_seconds: 300 # 5 minutes
       use_redis_object_on_cleanup: false # For restricted redis installations
-      use_client_provided_uniq_id: false # To avoid problems with non-uniqueness of Apollo channel identifiers
       redis_prefix: graphql # You can configure redis_prefix for anycable-graphql subscription prefixes.
 Default value "graphql"
     ```